latproc/clockwork/README.md

 <br/>
 <br/>

-### Part C - Setting up the IgH EtherCAT software to be used but the Latproc software
+### Part C - Setting up the IgH EtherCAT software to be used with the Latproc software

 This is only needed when you are using Clockwork with your EtherCAT hardware.